 Carlo Nason LT216 Table Lamps

-Materials: Misty blue, blue and orange hand blown crystal glass bases.
-Opaque crystal hand blown glass globes.
+Materials: Misty blue, blue hand blown crystal glass bases.
+White opal crystal hand blown glass globes.
 Some metal parts.
-Bakelite socket.
+Bakelite sockets.

 Height: 52 cm / 20.47”